openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

         app: nginx
 ```

+**Special Cases:**
+1. The default target is `allButExceptedNamespaces`.
+3. If more than one `targets` options were enabled, the intersection of their results will be selected.

 #### Synchronization
-1. Only when the `ResourceDistribution` is updated, the resource and its replica will be synchronized.
+1. When the `ResourceDistribution` is updated, the resource and its replica will be synchronized.
-2. When replicated resource is deleted or updated alone, the `ResourceDistribution` controller will do nothing.

-#### Special Cases
-1. The default target is `all`.
-2. The default writePolicy is `strict`.
-3. If more than one `targets` were chosen, the intersection of their results will be applied.
+2. After ResourceDistribution creation, you can image that ResourceDistribution is `Deployment`, and the Resource is `Pod`.
+If `Pod` (`Resource`) is modified directly, `Deployment`(`ResourceDistribution`) will restore it back when reconciling.

 ### How to Implement